ginjaninja1/EmbyTemplatev2/Readme.md

 ## Features
 * **Zero-Configuration Scaffolding**: Uses automated GitHub Actions to rename namespaces, solution files, and projects instantly upon repository creation.
+* **.gitignore prepopulated**: To ensure obj, bin and .vs folders are excluded from repository
 * **setup.bat**: instantiates a pre-commit in `.git/hooks/` so any commit with "[bump]" at the END of description increases the the version number in .csproj.
 * **Working Plugin with thumbnail**: Ready to compile plugin with thumbnail, pluginui configuration page with autopostback (autosave) and task.
 * **launchSettings.json**: Ready to launch emby with breakpoints for debugging